zxsleebu/luactor/README.md

   Breaks decompiler, so you don't have to care that somebody decryptins your script

 - ### String encryption
-  Your strings will be safe, without performance impact.
+  Your strings will be safe, without performance impact (upd: now im not sure about it).

 - ### Object indexing hider
   When you do `object.index` (`io.read` for ex.) the protector hides it.

-  You can specify objects that you would like to hide
+- ### Global variables protection
+  Nobody is gonna see your globals :)

 # Run
  `node .\main.js .\input.lua .\build.lua`